Check your home for security weaknesses and correct them

-- Simple security devices—nails, screws, padlocks, door and window locks, grates, bars and bolts—can increase the amount of time it takes to break into your home.
+- Install simple security devices.
+Padlocks, door and window locks, grates, bars and bolts can increase the amount of time it takes to break into your home.
+Make sure the elements you already have in place are working properly.

 - Invest in a burglar alarm.
 The most effective ones also ring at an outside service.

-- Are any of your valuables—paintings, a silver collection or a computer—easy to see from outside the house?
-Rearranging your furnishings might be advisable if it makes your home less inviting to criminals.
+- Keep valuables out of easy sight.
+If your valuable paintings, silver collection or home entertainment system are easy to see from outside the house, consider rearranging your furnishings to make your home less inviting to criminals.

-Deadbolt locks are best.
+- Locks — Deadbolt locks are best.
 They usually are locked with a key from the outside and a thumb turn on the inside.
 The cylinder (where the key is inserted) should be pick-resistant.
-Ask your hardware dealer for a reputable brand or buy your locks from a locksmith.
+Ask your hardware dealer for a reputable brand or buy your locks from a reliable locksmith.

 - Establish a routine to make certain that doors and windows are locked and alarm systems are turned on.